Driving toward the future of intelligent traffic with network surveillance technology

-As the hub of highway monitoring and operations, the TMC runs a 24 / 7 operation to provide oversight and to keep traffic moving and the roads clear.
-As you can imagine, being able to clearly see what’s happening at all times and immediately detect issues as they arise with real-time situational awareness is a true force multiplier.
+TMCs run a 24/7 operation, providing oversight and keeping traffic moving and roads clear.
+Being able to clearly see what’s happening at all times and immediately detect issues as they arise with real-time situational awareness is a true force multiplier.
 Let’s discuss why this is the case and how network technology can help.

 Why is real-time situational awareness so important?